aviatesk/EscapeAnalysis.jl/README.md

 `EscapeAnalysis` is a simple module that collects escape information in [Julia's SSA optimization IR](@id Julia-SSA-form-IR) a.k.a. `IRCode`.

-We can try the escape analysis using the following convenience entries `EscapeAnalysis` exports for testing and debugging purposes:
+You can give a try to the escape analysis with the convenience entries that `EscapeAnalysis` exports for testing and debugging purposes:
 ```@docs
 Base.code_escapes
 InteractiveUtils.@code_escapes